appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 * **Products**.
 This is what people usually mean when they say "tuple."
 They look simple but don't be fooled: they are actually very confusing.
 Quick, what does `snd (fst (1, 2, 4))` evaluate to?
 If you want to insert a new field between `2` and `4`, what changes would you need to make to this code?
 * **Conjunction**.
 Sorry, but `P /\ Q` is just as bad as `P * Q` and `conj a b` is just as bad as `(a, b)`.
 Yes, I know the logic tactics know how to handle conjunction.
 No, I don't think that's a good enough reason to pay the tuple price.
 * **Sigma**.
 It always looks so innocent in the beginning: `{ x: nat | x <> 0 }`.
-Then one day, someone needs to add an additional datum or condition. _No problem!_ they shout as they toss in a tuple up front and some `/\` in the back.
+Then one day, someone needs to add an additional datum or condition. _No problem!_ they shout as they toss in a product up front and some `/\` in the back.
 Hope you like updating `match` and `destruct` patterns!

 These types all suffer from the same maintenance problems:

-1. They make the code less readable by filling it with generic names like `fst`, `snd`, `proj1`, `proj2`, `proj1_sig`, `proj2_sig`, `conj`, `exist`, etc. Excessive use of these functions makes it _very difficult_ to search/grep for call sites.
+1. They make the code less readable by filling it with generic names like `fst`, `snd`, `proj1`, `proj2`, `proj1_sig`, `proj2_sig`, `conj`, `exist`, (we will look at some examples in a bit).
+Excessive use of these functions makes it _very difficult_ to search/grep for call sites.
 They also inhibit readability by obscuring intent.
 They force engineers to remember which projections go with which types, which encourages proof engineers to write ad-hoc `destruct` patterns in their proofs, which further inhibits readability.
 2. They make it difficult to amend or change definitions.
 This is especially bad for libraries: if you are a library maintainer and your public interfaces use tuples, you are basically _guaranteeing_ serious pain for your downstream users if you ever need to make changes.

 In a collaborative engineering context it is imperative that we prioritize readability & maintainability.
 Excessive use of tuples works against this by making it harder for people to read, understand, maintain, and contribute to code.